👋 Do you also want to start using the tool locally? It's easier than you think! Get in contact to learn more.

 What is local-only?

-local-only computing is the opposite of cloud computing: the data is not uploaded to third-parties, such as a cloud providers, but is processed by your own computer.
-The data attached to the tool therefore doesn’t leave your computer or the environment of your organization.
+Local-only computing is the opposite of cloud computing: data are not uploaded to third-parties, such as a cloud providers, but are processed by your own computer.
+The data attached to the tool therefore don’t leave your computer or the environment of your organization.
 The tool is privacy-friendly because the data can be processed within the mandate of your organisation and doesn’t need to be shared with new parties.
 The unsupervised bias detection tool can also be hosted locally within your organization.
 Instructions, including the source code or the web app, can be found on Github.

 Overview of local-only architecture